knutole/dspy-demo/README.md

 What you need is 1) examples to try your program on, and 2) some metric for what is the correct way to process your example.
 Look at `training-data.json` for example.
 There we define two things: 1) "text" key with an unwashed comment, and 2) a "redactions" key with a list of words that we want redacted from the text.
 Writing a metric method to check our work, is then simply a matter of comparing the washed text with the desired redactions.

+Note: The dataset in this repo is _synthetic_, and any relation to any real person is strictly coincidental. :)

 #### Convert your dataset to DSPy-compatible format

 Define a method to convert your JSON (or whatever) dataset to `dspy.Example` format: